5.3. Single Root I/O Virtualization

 Driver Requirements: Ensure the hfi1 driver is properly installed and loaded.

 Persistence: SR-IOV settings are not persistent across reboots.
-Consider adding configuration to system startup scripts.
+Refer to Persist the SR-IOV Configuration (Recommended).

 Procedure | Reference |